 Czech Republic Facts

 |Bond Yield||1.64||-1.85 %||Dec 31|

 |Exchange Rate||22.76||-0.66 %||Dec 30|

 Get a sample report showing our regional, country and commodities data and analysis.

 Request a Trial

 Start working with the reports used by the world’s major financial institutions, multinational enterprises & government agencies now.
 Click on the button below to get started.

-Consumer prices rose 0.2% from the previous month in June, following May’s 0.7% month-on-month increase.
+Consumer prices rose 0.2% from the previous month in December, following November’s 0.3% increase.